 Sports & Recreation: West Indies Cricket

 Cricket is the national sport of Barbados and the West Indies.
-Thousands of Barbadians, other West Indians and visitors flock to world-class matches at Kensington Oval, Barbados to watch batsmen of the calibre of Darren Bravo and Shivnarine Chanderpaul as well as fast bowlers such as Tino Best and Ravi Rampaul.
+Thousands of Barbadians, other West Indians and visitors flock to world-class matches at Kensington Oval, Barbados to watch powerful batsmen and towering fast bowlers.

 You can catch a good game of cricket almost any time in Barbados.
 It could be an international Test Match or One-Day at Kensington Oval, an exciting local First Division match, or a friendly game on the beach, an open pasture or village field.
 Whichever it is, prepare to cheer as the batsman drives through the covers for four, or as the middle stump gets rocked back by a fast delivery!
 And at the end of the match join in the joyous celebrations that follow!